ArushRam/147-EEG-Project/README.md

 # EEG Classifier

-This project built and compared various neural network architectures for classifying electro-encephalogram (EEG).
+This project built and compared various neural network architectures for classifying electro-encephalogram data (EEG).
 The dataset used was [BCI Competition IV 2a](https://lampz.tugraz.at/~bci/database/001-2014/description.pdf) (Brunner, Clemens, et al.).

 ### Architectures